rosshadden/thesis/05-details.md

 - bind a socket event that waits for the client to connect
 - once the client establishes a socket connection, send the data when the promises resolve
 - delete the socket connection handler
+- I can fluff this up by explaining WHY I do some things.
+	- "this is so that..." etc etc

 > Since the request latency itself is not easily controlled, the only sensible option is to limit the number of requests.